 The seat cushion is extra cozy for a cuddly ride kids love.
 It also rotates 360 degrees from all positions, making getting kids of all sizes in and out easy.

 This oh-so-stylish rotating car seat also comes with some impressive safety features.
-This includes a stabilizing leg attached to the base to keep the car seat in just the right position and a buckle sensor that sends updates to your phone about your child's safety.
+This includes a stabilizing leg attached to the base to keep the car seat in just the right position.
+A buckle sensor sends updates to your phone about your child's safety.

 This 360-degree rotating car seat is made with GOTS-certified organic cotton inserts and harness covers.
 The fabric is also free of flame-retardant chemicals.
 And it's aircraft-certified, meaning your kiddo can ride in extra style on airplanes.
 We love the design and overall look of this sturdy, well-loved swiveling car seat.